 Each contest must have its own set of rules and the rules must be available to every entrant.
 These rules can be listed in the caption of your Instagram post or linked to on a page on your site.
 If the rules are stored on your site, be sure to have a clear statement in the caption that tells participants to where they can find the rules.
 In addition to your contest’s rules, Instagram itself also has rules that must be followed.

 Contest rules can get complicated so it may be easier to hire an agency to help ensure that everything is in order.
 ShortStack has a very helpful rules template available here that can help you get started.
 Remember, it is always best practice to have a lawyer review the contest rules before the contest begins.
 Contest rules are legally binding.

 Creating the contest is the first step, but it doesn’t end there.
 If you don’t market your contest all your hard work could go to waste.
 There are several options for marketing a contest through both organic marketing and paid ad options.

 Social contests should be promoted and linked it from other social accounts, on a blog, in a newsletter, on your website’s home page, etc. Subsequent Instagram posts can remind people about the contest while it’s running.
+Instagram Stories are a very effective way to promote the contest.
 Don’t just tell your audience about the contest once, give them several opportunities to participate.

 One of the simplest and most effective ways to organically market an Instagram contest is to have participants tag a friend or two as part of their contest entry.
 Unlike Facebook which does not allow tagging others as a contest requirement, on Instagram this is within the rules.
 Asking participants to comment and tag one or two friends is very common, asking for more than that can get cumbersome.
 Traditional digital ads are also an effective way to market your contest.